 - Read through the relevant application form(s) and its associated technical guidance documents.

-In partnership with the Scottish Government, we have produced a comprehensive guidance document which explains the regulations and the obligations of operators of Part A activities in depth.
+We have produced a comprehensive guidance document which explains the regulations and the obligations of operators of Part A activities in depth.

 - How do I know if I need a permit?